 Larrybane Quarry – Stormlands, Iron Islands

-Larrybane Quarry is a former chalk quarry which now serves as an overflow car park for the National Trust Carrick-a-Rede rope bridge attraction.
-That is also definitely worth visiting whilst you are in the area.
+Larrybane Quarry is a former chalk quarry, now an overflow car park for the National Trust Carrick-a-Rede rope bridge attraction.
+That is also well worth visiting whilst you are in the area.

 Larrybane Quarry, and the surrounding area, was used for a number of Game of Thrones locations.